Take classroom excitement to an 11 with these low prep, high-interest word games that recycle high-frequency words.

 Sometimes teachers need to fill a small gap in the ESL writing or conversation class.
-Here are 10 fun activities that keep students focused on words by recycling high frequency words.
+Here are 11 fun ESL word games that keep students focused on words by learning, remembering, and noticing high-frequency words.

 It is a word (or phrase) that can be made by moving around the letters in a different word (or phrase).
 Click here for the ESL worksheet.